khrome/ascii-art/README.md

 ### UTF Fonts

-If you use UTF fonts(Which are part of your systm fonts) your output looks more like:
+If you use UTF fonts(Which are part of your system fonts) your output looks more like:
 ![Gothic UTF font](https://github.com/khrome/ascii-art-docs/raw/master/Examples/u-gothic.png) or ![Sans Serif UTF font](https://github.com/khrome/ascii-art-docs/raw/master/Examples/u-sansserif.png) by using `u:<utf font name>` where the font names are: `default`, `script`, `script+bold`, `gothic`, `gothic+bold`, `serif+bold+italic`, `serif+bold`, `serif+italic`, `monospace`, `sansserif`, `sansserif+bold+italic`, `sansserif+bold`, `sansserif+italic`, `doublestrike`

 Check out the [documentation](https://www.npmjs.com/package/ascii-art-font) for more examples!